Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 Cannot convert expression type 'DelayedResult<string>' to return type 'Result<string,string>'
 ```

-Luckily, the fix is simple -- we just need to represent each of the individual states with a separate delayed type:
+Luckily, the fix is simple -- we just need to represent each of the individual states separately:

 ```csharp
 public readonly struct Result<TOk, TError>